herdl/shortcode-enablr/readme.txt

 == Usage ==

-To add shortcode to the desired add-on, navigate the shablr settings and select the service you want to enable shortcode for.
+To add shortcode to the desired add-on, navigate the shortcode-enablr settings and select the service you want to enable shortcode for.
 Hit save and all is done!

 == Frequently Asked Questions ==